 About the Chicago Public Library

-1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout the state.
-In April, the City Council passed an ordinance proclaiming the establishment of Chicago Public Library.
+1872: The Illinois Library Act of 1872, authorized cities to establish tax-supported libraries throughout Illinois.
+In April, the Chicago City Council passed an ordinance establishing the Chicago Public Library.

 1873: The Chicago Public Library opens at the southeast corner of LaSalle and Adams streets in a circular water tank that survived the fire.
 The library moved several times during its first 24 years, including an 11-years on the fourth floor of City Hall.

-1904: Isabella N. Blackstone donates funds to construct the first branch library, located in the Hyde Park and Kenwood neighborhoods.
+1904: Isabella N. Blackstone (the widow of a wealthy president of the Chicago and Alton Railroad from 1864 to 1899) donated funds to construct the first branch library, located in the Hyde Park and Kenwood neighborhoods.
 The library was modeled after the famous Erechtheion on the Acropolis in Athens, Greece.

 1960s: CPL added a significant number of neighborhood branch libraries, via new construction or leasing storefronts or reading rooms.
 By 1985, there were 76 branches.